kode4food/ale/docstring/generate.md

   (emit "orange")
   (emit "yellow")))

-(to-vector colors)
+(seq->vector colors)
 ~~~

 This example will bind the lazy sequence returned by the generate call to the name `colors`.
-The to-vector call will block until that variable is fully consumed, and then return the vector _["red" "orange" "yellow"]_.
+The seq->vector call will block until that variable is fully consumed, and then return the vector _["red" "orange" "yellow"]_.